Detroit Steel: Powers and abilities

 Detroit Steel attacks Iron Man, from The Invincible Iron Man (Vol 2) #32 (January 2011).
 Art by Salvador Larocca.

 According to Hammer Industries, Detroit Steel represents "the most bleeding-edge research into man/machine spinal hybrid mechanics the world has ever seen", and incorporates technology, such as C.N.S.
 (Controlled Exo-Enhanciles), that would eventually be used to end paralysis caused by cervical, thoracic or corticospinal injuries.
-Weighing four and a half tons, the "oversized" Detroit Steel towers over Iron Man, at approximately twice his height.
-The Detroit Steel suit affords its occupant considerable protection from automatic weapons and explosives, though the magically powered being Mokk: Breaker of Faith was able to easily rip open the armor.
+The Detroit Steel suit affords its occupant considerable protection from automatic weapons and explosives, though the magically powered being Mokk was able to easily rip open the armor.

-The Detroit Steel suit allows its users to fly, and usually is seen with a rotary cannon mounted on its right arm, and a specialized chainsaw on its left, which can penetrate Iron Man's Bleeding Edge Armor.
+The Detroit Steel suit allows its users to fly, and usually is seen with a rotary cannon mounted on its right arm, and a specialized chainsaw on its left, which can penetrate Iron Man's Bleeding Edge armor.
 There are rocket-powered munitions on the suit's shoulders.
 The rotary cannon can be dismounted so that the soldier can carry and fire it as a traditional handheld weapon, and the Detroit Steel armor's users have been seen outfitted with other types of weapons in this manner, including both directed-energy weapons and scaled-up rifles.
 Sasha Hammer's Detroit Steel armor has also been depicted with a directed-energy weapon in palm of its hands.
-Those who pilot the Detroit Steel armor are required to undergo considerable surgical modifications, which leave implants visible on the pilot's chest, which Doug Johnson felt "turned him into a monster".
+Those who pilot the Detroit Steel armor are required to undergo considerable surgical modifications, which leave implants visible on the pilot's chest.
 According to Justine Hammer, the company designed models for different environments and hot zones, including arctic climates and urban encounters.
-Suits of different heights and designs have also been depicted.